AndyBTuttofare/lazypt/README.md

 # Lazypt v0.1

 Lazypt is a simple Python program that pastes to your clipboard some common penetration testing commands.
+Ths version works on linux.
+Change pathmanager.py to fix the path for Windows OS.

 ## Features